 - Did each estimator explain the details of the painting process (wash, prep, prime, paint, inspect, cleanup) they would perform?

-- Did each estimator explain what it is like to work with the company (how the schedule is set, daily updates on progress, crew size and experience, expected duration of the project, notifying neighbors, etc.)?
+- What it is like to work with the company (Schedule setting, updates, crew experience, duration of the project, notifying neighbors, etc.)?

 - Have the different estimators offered to go over the proposal in detail with you?